-Hatfield uncovered evidence for the battle, Union garrison and the nearby field hospital in his research.
+In his research, Hatfield uncovered evidence for the battle, the Union garrison, and the nearby field hospital.

 Steps away from the site of this Civil War battle, which intersects modern US-60 and WV-34, the City of Hurricane is building a park that will include space to honor the history of the ground.

-City officials, such as Hurricane Mayor Scott Edwards, are working with Civil War Trails to put in historical markers and signage when the park is complete in the next couple of years.
+City officials, such as Hurricane Mayor Scott Edwards, are working with Civil War Trails to put in historical markers and signage when the park is complete in the next few years.

 “We’re working with the Civil War Trails, and then there’ll be more marketing around the why, why is it called Hurricane Bridge,” Edwards says.
 “We want it to be complete.”

-So far, the park—purposefully named after the Civil War battle—has state-of-the-art fields, fencing, a goalpost, and a press box for Hurricane Youth Football, as well as walking trails, pickleball courts, and an all-wood playground.
+So far, the park—purposefully named after the Civil War battle—has state-of-the-art fields, fencing, a goalpost, a press box for Hurricane Youth Football, walking trails, pickleball courts, and an all-wood playground.
 The 67-acre park will also house baseball and softball fields.

 For information on visiting the battlefield, contact the Putnam County Convention and Visitors Bureau.